South Middleton Township near Boiling Springs in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2002 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Abolition & Underground RR • Settlements & Settlers.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1835.

 Location.
 40° 8.897′ N, 77° 7.626′ W. Marker is near Boiling Springs, Pennsylvania, in Cumberland County.
 It is in South Middleton Township.
-Marker is at the intersection of Front Street and 3rd Street, on the right on Front Street.
+It is at the intersection of Front Street and 3rd Street, on the right on Front Street.
 Touch for map.
 Marker is at or near this postal address: 301 Front St, Boiling Springs PA 17007, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Lake at Boiling Springs (about 600 feet away, measured in a direct line); The Appalachian National Scenic Trail (about 600 feet away); SFC Randall Shughart (about 700 feet away); South Middleton Township (about 700 feet away); Cumberland County Veterans Memorial Clock Tower (about 700 feet away); The Benches at Boiling Springs (about 700 feet away); The Iron Industry in Boiling Springs (approx. 0.2 miles away); Historical Iron Works (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Lake at Boiling Springs (about 600 feet away, measured in a direct line); The Appalachian National Scenic Trail (about 600 feet away); SFC Randall Shughart (about 700 feet away); South Middleton Township (about 700 feet away); Cumberland County Veterans Memorial Clock Tower (about 700 feet away); The Benches at Boiling Springs (about 700 feet away); The Iron Industry in Boiling Springs (approx. 0.2 miles away); Historical Iron Works (approx. 0.2 miles away).
 Touch for a list and map of all markers in Boiling Springs.

 Credits.
-This page was last revised on February 7, 2023.
+This page was last revised on May 22, 2025.
 It was originally submitted on January 30, 2010, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 1,580 times since then and 41 times this year.
+This page has been viewed 2,283 times since then and 46 times this year.
 Last updated on November 19, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1. submitted on January 30, 2010, by Bill Pfingsten of Bel Air, Maryland.
 2. submitted on April 30, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 3. submitted on January 30, 2010, by Bill Pfingsten of Bel Air, Maryland. • J. Makali Bruton was the editor who published this page.